R&H Logo

 Talk to a Hostile Work Environment Attorney

 You have a right to a safe and comfortable environment in which to perform your job responsibilities.
 State and federal laws, such as Title VII of the Civil Rights Act of 1964 and the Colorado Anti-Discrimination Act, protect these rights.
 Our hostile work environment attorneys at Robinson & Henry can help you take action against your employer if they violate these laws.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 a black woman in the foreground while her white coworkers talk in the background